-This past summer, many law firms transitioned to virtual summer programs due to the coronavirus pandemic.
+Many law firms have transitioned to virtual summer programs in the wake of the Covid-19 pandemic.
 Fried, Frank, Harris, Shriver & Jacobson LLP offered a five-week summer program, which included a mix of real work assignments, virtual lunches, and remote social events.
 Here, two Fried Frank summer associates share their experiences participating in the firm’s virtual summer program and their advice for navigating remote working.

 Cassidy Schuma was a 2020 summer associate in Fried Frank’s Washington, DC, office.
 She is currently a 3L at UCLA School of Law and will earn her J.D. in 2021.
 Khalid Vrede was a 2020 summer associate in Fried Frank’s New York office.
 He is currently a 3L Cornell Law School and will earn his J.D. in 2021.
 Read on for their insights on working as virtual summer associates.